Synthetic Biology for Future Health

 - Designing synthetic biomolecules

-- SocioTechnological readiness of synthetic biology
+- SocioTechnological readiness and entrepreneurship

 - Infectious disease and biosensing